 For example, Washington can reform the non-immigrant visa system to help employers get the hard-to-find workers they need to grow the economy.
 And the government could resume enforcing existing immigration and employment laws rather than intentionally hobbling enforcement.
 These common-sense measures are supported by the vast majority of Americans.
 Better to "start small" with broad support rather than push through a "comprehensive" bill cobbled together to satisfy Washington’s most highly paid lobbyists.

 In the end, Congress may do the right thing and put the principle of rule-of-law above a politically-driven amnesty.
-If that happens, no one will deserve more credit than the not so quiet lion from Alabama.
+If that happens, no one will deserve more credit than the not so quiet lion from Alabama.- James Jay Carafano, is the vice president for defense and foreign policy studies at the Heritage Foundation.

 Originally appeared in the Washington Examiner